 How to prepare for your application

 Before applying for a mortgage, contact the three main credit reference agencies and order your credit reports.
 Make sure there is no incorrect information about you.
-You can do this online and it’s often free of charge for up to 30 days.
+You can do this online either through a paid subscription service or one of the free online services currently available.

-Start collecting all the documents you will need for the mortgage application.
-This includes:
+Start collecting all the documents you will need for the mortgage application process.
+This might include:

 - P60 form from your employer

-- Bank statements of your current account for the last three to six months
+- bank statements of your current account for the last three to six month

 Provide details of the address of the property, the estate agent and your solicitor.